Central Methodist University Mission

 - Identify common traits of development and plans lessons accordingly.

-- Candidates foster positive, educational interactions with and
+- Candidates foster positive, educational interactions with and between colleagues,

-between colleagues, administrators, students and parents in
+administrators, students and parents in educational settings.

 - Create democratic learning environments that promote risk taking and problem solving.